ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * **Shard chain** - one of the chains on which user transactions take place and account data is stored.
 * **Crosslink** - a set of signatures from a committee attesting to a block in a shard chain, which can be included into the beacon chain.
 Crosslinks are the main means by which the beacon chain "learns about" the updated state of shard chains.
 * **Slot** - a period of `SLOT_DURATION` seconds, during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations
-* **Cycle** - a span of slots during which all validators get exactly one chance to make an attestation
+* **Epoch** - an aligned span of slots during which all validators get exactly one chance to make an attestation
 * **Finalized**, **justified** - see Casper FFG finalization here: https://arxiv.org/abs/1710.09437
 * **Withdrawal period** - number of slots between a validator exit and the validator balance being withdrawable
 * **Genesis time** - the Unix time of the genesis beacon chain block at slot 0